-- 1. In the DDNS column, select CustomSafe100 from the drop-down list. - In the Register column, fill in the Host name, Email, Key, and Confirm Key; then click Register.
-After a host name has been successfully created, you will see a success message in the DDNS Registration Result column. - 3.
-Click Copy and all for the registered information will be uploaded to the corresponding fields in the DDNS column. - 4.
+- 1. In the DDNS column, select CustomSafe100 from the drop-down list. - 2.
+In the Register column, fill in the Host name, Server name, Email, Key, and Confirm Key; then click Register.
+Enter "ns1.safe100.net" as the Server name.

+After a host name has been successfully created, you will see a success message in the DDNS Registration Result column.

+- 3. Click Copy and all for the registered information will be uploaded to the corresponding fields in the DDNS column. - 4.
 Select Enable DDNS and click Save to enable the setting.